 It’s beginning to look a lot like fall around here!
-Can I just say how much I love my pallet box centerpiece?!
-It’s one of the best DIY’s I have ever done.
+Can I just say how much I love my reclaimed wood centerpiece?!
 I love to fill it with seasonal things for the table.
 It’s so much fun to see what else I can display in there with every seasonal change.

 This season: Real Baby Pumpkins.